L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Experiment and Results

 To quantitatively evaluate the registration accuracy, the M3C2 distance \citep{lague2013} between the registered LiDAR point clouds and the reference model is computed.
 Subsequently, a set of check points $p$ is uniformly selected from stable regions near building footprints, extending in various directions within each scene, to assess horizontal ($p\in H_i$) and vertical ($p\in V_i$) registration error.
 The average horizontal error $\mathit{Err}_{\mathrm{H}}$ and vertical error $\mathit{Err}_{\mathrm{V}}$ are defined by the average M3C2 distance at all check points, as calculated by

 where $n_H$ and $n_V$ denote the number of check points used for assessing horizontal and vertical error, respectively.
 For each check point $p$, $\delta_{\mathrm{M3C2}}(p)$ represents the M3C2 distance between $p$ and the reference model.
-Similarly, based on Equation~\ref{eq:acc_h} and Equation~\ref{eq:acc_v}, the standard deviation of M3C2 distances in the horizontal and vertical directions can be computed by
+Similarly, based on Eq.~\eqref{eq:acc_h} and Eq.~\eqref{eq:acc_v}, the standard deviation of M3C2 distances in the horizontal and vertical directions can be computed by

 These evaluation metrics are used for two primary reasons.
 First, the M3C2 distance is more robust to noise and non-uniform point spacing than the nearest Cloud-to-Cloud (C2C) distance, providing a more accurate measure of geometric consistency between point clouds and models.
 Second, sampling from geometrically stable regions (i.e., footprint area) in both horizontal and vertical directions reduces the influence of dynamic elements such as vegetation and pedestrians, thus improving the reliability of the accuracy assessment.